Ehrlichiosis in Dogs: Transmission, Symptoms, and Treatment

 Dogs in the chronic phase may also develop secondary infections mainly because of their compromised immune systems.

-The PCR test is one of the most accurate methods for diagnosing Ehrlichiosis in dogs.
-It detects the actual DNA of the Ehrlichia bacteria in the dog’s blood.
+• Polymerase Chain Reaction Test.
+The PCR test is considered one of the most accurate diagnostic tests for ehrlichiosis in dogs.
+It works by detecting Ehrlichia DNA in the blood.

 Antibiotics

-The cornerstone of Ehrlichiosis treatment is the use of medications.
-Antibiotic therapy is highly effective when administered promptly.
-Doxycycline is one of the most common choices for treating Ehrlichiosis in dogs.
+The cornerstone of canine ehrlichiosis treatment is the use of medications.
+Antibiotic therapy is highly effective when administered promptly, and doxycycline is one of the most common choices.

-Generally, the treatment process will be done for 3 to 4 weeks, depending on your dog’s condition and the severity of the dog’s condition.
+Generally, the treatment process will be done for 3 to 4 weeks, depending on your dog’s condition and the severity of the disease.

 Supportive Care